-Most common treatment reactions like bruising, firmness, swelling, pain, tenderness, redness, lumps/bumps, change of skin color and itching go away on their own within a few days, but your doctor may choose to treat them with medications.
-In some rare worst cases situations, other procedure may be undertaken including incision and drainage (withdrawal of fluids from a wound, a sore) or excision (surgical removal) of the implant.
+Most Common Treatment Reactions like bruising, firmness, swelling, pain, tenderness, redness, lumps/bumps, change of skin color, and itching go away on their own within a few days, but your doctor may choose to treat them with medications.
 Refer to section 7, RISKS.